 Disability management and duty to accommodate are special areas and human resources or a disability management department can provide guidance about how to handle an absence and facilitate a safe return to work.

 Recognizing the signs and symptoms of mental health issues

 Managers often have difficulty understanding the signs and symptoms of potential mental health conditions.
-Although there are many different conditions, with each having its own characteristic symptoms, there are behaviors that can signal something may be going on that warrants taking action to help the employee reach out to appropriate resources.
-These are some examples of behavior to look out for:
+Although there are many different conditions, with each having its own characteristic symptoms, there are behaviours that can signal something may be going on that warrants taking action to help the employee reach out to appropriate resources.
+These are some examples of behaviour to look out for: